Keerthana-Uppanda/SmartEnergyProject/README.md

 * Implemented an **LSTM (Long Short-Term Memory)** network using TensorFlow/Keras
 * Used sequential input with a **24-hour lookback window**
-* Model architecture:
+* Architecture:

   * LSTM layer with 64 units
   * Dropout layer for regularization
   * Dense output layer for regression

----

-### Training and Hyperparameter Tuning
+### Training and Evaluation

 * Trained using Adam optimizer and Mean Squared Error loss
-* Experimented with:

-  * Epoch values
-  * Batch sizes
-* Selected configuration based on validation loss convergence

----

-### Evaluation and Comparison

-* Evaluated the LSTM model using:

-  * Mean Absolute Error (MAE)
-  * Root Mean Squared Error (RMSE)
+* Evaluated using MAE, RMSE, and R² score
-* Retrained Linear Regression on the same train-test split for fair comparison
+* Compared LSTM with Linear Regression on identical test data
-* LSTM achieved lower error values than the baseline model, demonstrating its ability to capture temporal dependencies

----

-### Visualizations

-* Actual vs Predicted energy usage for the LSTM model
-* Comparative visualization of:

-  * Linear Regression predictions
-  * LSTM predictions
-  * Actual energy consumption

-These plots highlight the improved forecasting capability of the LSTM model.

 ---